Onemanwolf/Moq_How_Session/How_Session/Moq.md

 # Configuring Properties

-When we are dealing with Properties we can set them up like we do Methods to include Object Hierarchies.
+When we are dealing with Properties we can set them up like we do with Methods to include Object Hierarchies.
 By using the `Returns()`

 ```C#
         [Fact]